shawnhuyiwen/pulse/docs/Methodology/RespiratoryMethodology.md

 affects the amount of alveolar-capillary gas exchange, which in turn affects the hemodynamic and respiratory responses of the engine.

+#### Acute Asthma

+Asthma is a common inflammatory disease of the airways (bronchi and bronchioles) where air flow into the lungs is partially obstructed.
+Acute asthma is an exacerbation of asthma that does not respond to standard treatments.
+Symptoms include elevated respiration rate, labored breathing, and a reduction in oxygen saturation, among others.
+It is generally considered a life-threatening obstruction of the airway requiring immediate medical attention.
+During an acute asthma attack, airflow is partially obstructed during exhalation, and flow resistance is 5 to 15 times normal @cite papiris2002asthma .
+The engine simulates this by increasing the airway flow resistance in the circuit model.
+The function used to determine the airway flow resistance multiplier is shown in the figure below.
+The asthma attack severity is governed by a specified severity value.
+The higher the severity, the more severe the asthma attack, and the higher the resistance values are set.

+Additionally, the inspiratory/expiratory (IE) ratio decreases during an acute asthma attack.
+It takes a noticeably longer time to exhale than inhale @cite papiris2002asthma .
+In the engine, the normal IE ratio is scaled using a multiplier based on severity to model decreased IE ratio during an acute asthma attack.

 #### Tension Pneumothorax

 Pneumothorax is an abnormal accumulation of air in the pleural cavity, i.e., a